Computational quantum transport: a scattering approach perspective: A pedagogical example: conductance of samples cut out of a two-dimensional electron gas

 \subsection{The scattering matrix}

 The wave matching problem is underdetermined, and therefore admits infinitely many solutions.
-We, therefore describe its solutions by expressing some unknown parameters $q_{L/R,\pm,\alpha}$ through the others.
-Setting one of the $q_{L/R,-,\alpha_0}$ to be unity and all other $q_{L/R,-,\alpha_0}$ to zero, for $\alpha_0 < N_p$ allows to determine a unique value of all the other coefficients.
-Collecting these solutions into a matrix allows to relate the amplitudes of the propagating modes using the scattering matrix $S$:
+We therefore describe its solutions by expressing some unknown parameters $q_{L/R,\pm,\alpha}$ through the others.
+Setting one of the $q_{L/R,-,\alpha_0}$ to be unity and all other $q_{L/R,-,\alpha}$ to zero, for $\alpha_0 < N_p$, allows one to determine a unique value of all the other coefficients $q_{L/R,+}$, shown schematically in Fig.~\ref{scattering_continuum}(b).
+The linearity of the Schrödinger equation then implies that we can find a solution for any choice of $q_{L/R,-}$ through superposition.
+Collecting these solutions into a matrix allows one to relate the amplitudes of the propagating modes using the scattering matrix $S$:

-where $q_{L/R\pm}$ are size $N_p$ vector containing all the coefficients of the propagating modes.
+where $q_{L/R\mathrm{p}\pm}$ are size-$N_p$ vectors containing all the coefficients of the propagating modes.
 The different blocks of the $S$-matrix are the reflection ($r,r'$) and transmission ($t,t'$) matrices.

+In addition to Eq.~\eqref{eq:scatteringS}, there is also a linear relationship between $q_{L/R\mathrm{e}+}$ and $q_{L/R\mathrm{p}-}$ which is typically not stated explicitly.
+It will become essential in the next section where we will derive the scattering formalism for discrete models in all generality.

 Let us check how current conservation applies to the $S$-matrix.
 The total particle current $I_p$ flowing through the wire,

 is independent of $x$ for any solution of Eq.~\eqref{eq:schro2D}.
 Substituting Eq.~\eqref{eq:LRwave} into Eq.~\eqref{eq:current_cons} yields